 Arches National Park is known for its' remarkable natural red sandstone arches.
-With over 2,000 catalogued arches that range in size from a three-foot opening, to Landscape Arch which measures 306 feet from base to base, the park offers the largest concentration of natural arches in the world.
+With over 2,000 catalogued arches that range in size from a two-foot opening, to Landscape Arch which measures 306 feet from base to base, the park offers the largest concentration of natural arches in the world.
 Towering spires, fins and balanced rocks complement the arches, creating a remarkable assortment of landforms in a relatively small area.
 Arches lies near the heart of a desert called the Colorado Plateau in the state of Utah.
 Arches has plenty to keep you busy during your visit with various hiking opportunities to a gorgeous scenic drive through the park.
 To many, the most outstanding natural features of Arches are the park's geologic formations.
 The park lies atop an underground salt bed called the "Paradox Formation" which is responsible for the arches, spires, balanced rocks, fins and eroded monoliths common throughout the park.

 Plan on spending at least a few hours in the park, exploring the scenic drive and several of the viewpoints and short trails.
 If time permits, longer hikes lead to many spectacular rock formations, including Delicate Arch, and the Devils Garden Campground provides an excellent base camp for multi-day trips.

 Delicate Arch has made Arches more famous over the last several years by being featured in commercial backdrops to landing on the Utah license plate.
 However, Delicate Arch is also probably one of the most spectacular experiences in Arches.
 The hike to this arch is fairly strenuous and there is very little protection from shade.
 So dress accordingly with the proper gear and you will experience the hike of a lifetime!